hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * not save the given parking lot
     * return status code 400 (Bad Request)

+8. Given a ParkingLot: {"parkingLotId": "string", "capacity": "integer(1-100)"} which parkingLotId is a string which length longer than 64

+    When POST to /parkinglot

+    Then it should

+    * not save the given parking lot
+    * return status code 400 (Bad Request)

+9. Given a ParkingLot: {"parkingLotId": "string", "capacity": "integer(1-100)"} which parkingLotId is a string which length exactly equals to 64

+    When POST to /parkinglot

+    Then it should

+    * save the given parking lot
+    * return status code 201 (Created)

 ### Test Case(s) for GET /parkingboys/{pbId}/parkinglots
 1. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to an id of an existing record of parking boy in the server and that parking boy is managing one parking lot